Bhutan

 Lush forests and high peaks of the Himalayas to the north define a majestic landscape, almost undisturbed by the few existing roads, friendly and quiet people will welcome the traveller who sets out on the road through the so-called last Shangri-La on earth.

-Here are some brief travel notes and useful information for your trip to Bhutan, but since you have to do a short stay in Nepal, which is the gateway to and from Bhutan, we also add some useful information about Nepal.
+Here are some brief travel notes and useful information for your trip to Bhutan, but bear in mind that you will probably have to make a short stay in Nepal, as it will most likely be your gateway in and out of Bhutan.

 Bhutan entry VISA and customs formalities